 The license is linked to a specific traghetto (gondola station), which implies that a gondolier always starts from the same location.
 Roberto for instance works at the Traghetto Molo, in front of Palazzo Ducale.
 The license can be transferred from father to son or daughter, but the same requirements apply to become a gondolier.

 The gondola is the pride of the gondolier.
 Roberto for instance bought his first gondola when he was in his early 20s.
 He purchased a used gondola that was about as old as he was from a retired gondolier for 1 million lire or in today’s value approximately 500 euros.
 It made him feel independent, and proud.
 Nowadays, prices of a new gondola range between 20,000 and 50,000 euros, depending on the finishing and materials used.
+You can read more about this in ‘A Venetian gondola is a masterly piece of craftsmanship‘.

 The red or blue striped shirt with a straw hat must be the most recognizable uniform in the world.
 It consists not only of the striped shirt, but also of black or dark blue trousers, black shoes and a dark jacket.
 The straw hat with a coloured ribbon is optional.
 The gondoliers can choose between blue and red.
 The t-shirts and jackets have an embroidered logo of the Association of Gondoliers.